Calibration Methods of Silicon Photomultiplier for JUNO-TAO Central Detector: Introduction

-The TAO central detector (CD) consists of a ton-scale gadolinium-doped liquid scintillator (GdLS) coupled with silicon photomultipliers (SiPMs) array with the photosensitive area of \textasciitilde10 $m^{2}$ and the photon detection efficiency (PDE) about 50\%.
-The TAO CD operates at -50\si{\degreeCelsius} to suppress the dark noise (DN) of SiPMs.
+The TAO central detector (CD) consists of a ton-scale gadolinium-doped liquid scintillator coupled with silicon photomultipliers (SiPMs) array with the photosensitive area of $\sim$10 $m^{2}$ and the photon detection efficiency (PDE) about 50\%.
+The TAO CD operates at -50\si{\degreeCelsius} to suppress the dark noise of SiPMs.
 This design enables the detector to achieve an energy resolution better than 2\% at 1 MeV, and reaching sub-percent levels in the key energy region of the reactor spectrum.
-The inverse beta decay (IBD) \cite{Ref40} event rate induced by reactor neutrino is approximately 1000 per day within the fiducial volume \cite{Ref15}.
+The inverse beta decay event rate induced by reactor neutrino is approximately 1000 per day within the fiducial volume \cite{Ref15}.
 In addition to providing spectral input to JUNO, TAO can measure the fine structure of the reactor neutrino spectrum, provide a reference spectrum for the nuclear database, search for sterile neutrinos, and monitor reactor operations by measuring the uranium-to-plutonium ratio.

 To achieve the aforementioned physical goals, it is crucial to attain the designed energy resolution for the TAO experiment.
-However, the negative effects of SiPMs can directly impact the energy resolution.
-For instance, according to the TAO Conceptual Design Report, DN and optical crosstalk (OCT) contribute to a degradation of 0.75\% and 0.5\% on the energy resolution at 1 MeV \cite{Ref15}.
-In addition to affecting the energy resolution, these two effects can cause deviations of 1 mm and 2 mm on the vertex reconstruction, as reported by Shi \cite{Ref16}.
+However, the parasitic effects of SiPMs can directly impact the energy resolution.
+For instance, according to the TAO Conceptual Design Report, dark noise and optical crosstalk (OCT) contribute to a degradation of 0.75\% and 0.5\% on the energy resolution at 1 MeV \cite{Ref15}.
+In addition to affecting the energy resolution, these two effects can cause deviations of 1 mm and 2 mm in the vertex reconstruction, as reported by Shi \cite{Ref16}.
 Therefore, accurate calibration of all relevant SiPM parameters for each readout channel is of crucial importance.